Ordisoftware/Hebrew-Calendar/README.md

 - Improve notices to be in only one window having a page control like preferences.
 - Improve weekly parashah description box to have access to the tools for the study.
 - Improve weekly parashah description box to have a screenshot button.

+#### 2022.08.05 - Version 9.30

+- Add menu items in Tools to take a screenshot of the window or the current view.
+- Add menu item in Tools to open the database folder.
 - Update AASharp dependency.

 #### 2022.06.21 - Version 9.29